Paulette-Zaldivar-Flores/Weather-App/README.md

 # WEATHER API

-This is my first responsive project using bootstrap and a live API.
+This is my first project using bootstrap and a live API.
 I created this weather app using advanced HTML, CSS, and JavaScript.

 Communication tool
 -axios